Berkeley-CS61B/website-fa23/materials/proj/proj1a/index.md

 chose.

 {% include alert.html type="task" content="
 **Task**: Pick a doubly-linked list topology, and implement the constructor.
+Implement a Node Class.
+(You would also probably need some instance variables.)

 ---